una/personal-goals/happy-moments/happy-moments-16.md

 03/20/2016
 ---
 Alex and I drove home from Palo Duro/Monahans Sandhills State Park today and the sky was super clear so I asked if we could stop.
 We ended up climbing onto the roof of his car for a while to stargaze.

+03/21/2016
+---
+I did a bunch of research on this cool place called the Seashell house and submitted a PR proposal for a trip to the repo Alex made for us :) I hope we end up there.
+Planning trips makes me so happy.

+03/22/2016
+---
+Today was a team lunch for birthdays.
+We basically took over this entire BBQ lunch spot.
+The food was good, but it was even funnier to see so many Bluemixers there.

+03/23/2016
+---
+I got dinner with Rebecca today!
+(It's been so long!)
+And it was really great to catch up.
+Everything has been to crazy right now that it almost felt like a therapy session.
+We also went to Foreign & Domestic -- which has been on my to-do/bucket list.
+The scallops we had (yes, we ordered the same thing :P) were *AAMAAZEE*.

+03/24/2016
+---
+I started listening to The Power of Habit today -- it's a really good audio book about psychology and I'm really into it.

+03/25/2016
+---
+I decided to accept the offer from Digital Ocean today.
+Which basically makes my life a lot easier and pretty open :).
+I'm excited.
+I remember having a long conversation over Skype at Flightpath Coffee with my parents about it.

+03/26/2016
+---
+I had a long walk by myself and made it to PaperSource at the end of it today.
+I love that store!
+And just taking long walks while listening to audio books.